Vis4Sense/student-projects/2023-2024/llm-trading.md

 Xiruo Sun
 1. progress ...
-do some model experiments
+do some model experiments\n
-3. question and difficulty ...
-should I do the fine-tuning the model or I just use the model quantized by others and only change hyperparameter?
+3. question and difficulty ...\n should I do the fine-tuning the model or I just use the model quantized by others and only change hyperparameter?\n
-4. next step ...
+4. next step ...\n
-further hyperparameter tuning
+further hyperparameter tuning\n
-try Azure openai chatgpt
+try Azure openai chatgpt\n
-find a better evaluation method use whole dataset with GPU
+find a better evaluation method\n use whole dataset with GPU